 Low-Income Parking Permit Program

 Our Downtown Parking Permit Program offers low-cost monthly parking permits to better support low-income worker parking needs in the Downtown area.
 Qualified low-income individuals can purchase a parking permit for $40 per month to park all day in a Downtown City-owned parking facility.
-Applicants are required to submit an online application and provide income verification through submission of a proof of income document.
+Applicants must provide income verification through submission of a proof of income document before submitting an application for the permit.
 The City Council adopted a low-cost parking permit option at the Oct.18, 2021 Council meeting.

 Low-income parking permits are valid for all-day parking in a Downtown City-owned parking facility.
 Permit holders are not guaranteed a parking space; Parking is on a first-come, first-serve basis.
 Permits are valid Monday through Saturday from 8 a.m. to 6 p.m. and may not be used for overnight parking or for storing a vehicle long-term in a parking facility.
 By purchasing a permit, the permit holder agrees to follow the San Mateo Parking Permit Rules and Regulations.